elastic/connectors/docs/pr_etiquette.md

 speedier if you require the original submitter to fix the code themselves.
 Alternatively, if the original PR is 'good enough', raise the changes you'd like to see as separate stories/issues, and rework in your own PR.

-### It is not the reviewers responsibility to test the code

-We are all busy people, and in the case of many PRs against our codebase we are not able or time-permitted to test the new code.

-We need to assume that the submitter has tested their code to the point of being happy with the work to be merged to master and subsequently released.

-If you, as a reviewer, are suspicious that the work in the PR has not been tested, raise this with the submitter.
-Find out how they have tested it, and refuse the work if they have not.
-They may not have a mechanism to test it, in which case you may need to help.

-If, as a submitter, you know that this change is not fully tested, highlight this in the PR text, and talk to the reviewer.

-One exception is when the PR needs a review on a specific architecture.

 ### Add the appropriate backport labels